OSGeoLabBp/UnitConverter/README.md

 # UnitConverter
-Simple unit converter JavaScript application for length units.
+Simple unit converter JavaScript application for length, area and angle units.
 The application uses HTML5, jQuery to create a responsive page.

-Area and angle units are planed to involve.
+It is available on-line [here](http://www.agt.bme.hu/on_line/UnitConverter.html).